 Each cohort of participants has the opportunity to complete the following activities:

 - Face-to-face work sessions, field experiences, and interviews with community stakeholders

 - Contribution to Stewardship Action Plans and Community Reports

 Participants can be citizen scientists, students, interns, staff members, community leaders and/or FEW providers.
 Participants are recognized as experts of their own community and are expected to bring ideas, connections, and data to the table.
 Participants will explore and research personal, community, and national FEW systems, contribute to a database of local FEW providers, and identify meaningful actions and opportunities for improving resilience in their community.

-Supply chains, especially critical and lifeline supply chains of communities which have large footprints and are essential components of all communities, play an important role in emergency management, community planning, sustainability, and resilience.
+Supply chains, especially critical and lifeline supply chains of communities that have large footprints and are essential components of all communities, play an important role in emergency management, community planning, sustainability, and resilience.
 Individual communities and localized citizen efforts have the potential to improve the understanding and management of the complex interactions between the human and natural systems of the FEW nexus.
 However, there are gaps in FEW data and local capacity, both technical and political, that may prevent many communities from engaging in evidence-based discussion and effective management of the complex interactions of these resources.
 Over a three-year period, we engaged in a collaborative model of Public Participation in Science Research (PPSR) working with citizen volunteers and FEW providers to develop and test a protocol and tools in a pilot community in the Southwest United States.
 We have developed a curriculum, data model, and process to initiate and support community resilience efforts in communities across the U.S.

 Data Collection and Analysis